statement from Mayor Briggs

 Mayor’s letter to the residents of Bridgeton - May 19, 2020

-- Parks are open to the public but playgrounds and restrooms remain closed.
+- Parks and restrooms are open to the public.

 - Recreation facilities will adhere to an enhance cleaning and disinfecting protocols upon reopening.

-- Berry Hill Golf Course remains open - golf carts and limited clubhouse will be reinstated on June 1.
+- Berry Hill Golf Course - limited clubhouse use

 - Older Adult Services trips are canceled or postponed until further notice.